Croat–Bosniak War: First incidents

-In the summer of 1992, the HVO started to purge its Bosniak members, and many left for ARBiH seeing that Croats had separatist goals.
+In the summer of 1992, the HVO started to purge its Muslim members, and many left for ARBiH seeing that Croats had separatist goals.
 As the Bosnian government began to emphasize its Islamic character, Croat members left the ARBiH to join the HVO or were expelled.
 At the same time armed incidents started to occur among Croats in Bosnia and Herzegovina between the HVO and the HOS.
 The HVO favored the partition of Bosnia along ethnic lines, while the HOS was a Croatian-Muslim militia who fought for the territorial integrity of Bosnia.
-The HOS included Croats and Bosniaks in its ranks and initially cooperated with both the ARBiH and the HVO.
+The HOS included Croats and Muslims in its ranks and initially cooperated with both the ARBiH and the HVO.
 The two authorities tolerated these forces, although they were unpredictable and used problematic fascist insignia.
 The HOS, however, did not function integrally throughout the country.
 In the area of Novi Travnik it was closer to the HVO, while in the Mostar area there were increasingly tense relations between the HOS and the HVO.
 There, the HOS was loyal to the Bosnian government and accepted subordination to the Staff of the ARBiH of which Kraljević was appointed a member.
-On 9 August, HOS Commander Blaž Kraljević was killed in unclear circumstances at a police checkpoint in the village of Kruševo, allegedly because his car did not stop at the checkpoint.
-He and eight of his staff were killed by HVO soldiers under the command of Mladen Naletilić, who supported a split between Croat and Bosniaks.
+On 9 August, HOS Commander Kraljević was killed in unclear circumstances at a police checkpoint in the village of Kruševo, allegedly because his car did not stop at the checkpoint.
+He and eight of his staff were killed by HVO soldiers under the command of Mladen Naletilić, who supported a split between Croat and Muslims.
 Lukic and Lynch write that Zagreb arranged through the HVO for the ambush and killings of Kraljević and his staff.
 Dobroslav Paraga, head of the HSP, claimed that the HVO assassinated Kraljević because of an alleged capture of Serb-held Trebinje by HOS forces.
 The HOS was disbanded, leaving the HVO as the only Croat force.